docusign/docusign.github.io/app-examples/embedded-signing/README.md

 ### Payment Gateway
 As discussed below, enter your Payment Gateway ID if your document includes a Payment tab.

+## Common options

+### Document
+Chooses which document will be used.

+### Template
+Choose a template from the templates in your account.

+If a template is chosen, the **Document** option is ignored.

+### Supplemental Documents
+Use the checkboxes to include or omit supplements 1 and 2.

+Use the select fields to choose how the signer will interact with the supplemental document.

 ## Docusign.js
 The [Docusign.js library](https://developers.docusign.com/docs/esign-rest-api/esign101/concepts/embedding/docusign-js-embedded-reference/)